EFavDB/efavdb.github.io-src/README.md

 - Open up the dev website at http://localhost:8000/
 - Make your changes to the `content/` dir, where the articles are located.
 Verify your changes are picked up on the dev website.
+- Note, Disqus comments won't be visible in dev mode because Disqus requires absolute URLs.
+- If you want to check the published version of the site (uses absolute URLs, which you can see in page source links), run:
+  - `make publish`
+  - `make serve` -- see site at localhost:8000.
+- Open a PR with your content changes.
+When you merge the PR, changes will automatically be published to github pages.
+(Thanks Damien!)

+### DEPRECATED steps for manual publishing to github pages

 The files in the `output/` subdir should have been automatically regenerated in development mode.